 Few things make a house feel like home more than having your furry family members there with you…or having their hair on your toothbrush and everything else you own.
 So of course, you’re going to bring your pets along with you when you move to or from Malaysia.
 They’re your family, after all, and no one gets left behind.
 It’ll require a little bit of work, but don’t worry, I’ll break it all down for you in 8 easy-to-follow steps.
 And I’ll provide lots of helpful resources, too.

 You can do most of this yourself, with a little help from an import agent to manage the trickier bits, which is the most affordable way to go.
-Or you can hire a full-service pet relocation company to do it all for you, which offers peace of mind but it’ll cost you more.
+Or you can hire a full-service pet relocation company to do it all for you, but it’ll cost you more, and to be honest, they can’t offer you the reassurance of doing everything exactly as you would do it yourself.
 I’ll cover all the options below, including contacts.

 Just so you know that I’m not some robot stringing together links off the interwebs, these are our three cats who we brought with us from California to Malaysia.
 That’s Waffles (above) in the suitcase.
 And this is Mango (left), who is the world’s best emergency breakfast alert system.
 And Long Socks, who wants you to know he’s not fat – he’s “prosperous.” 🙂

 When we were moving to Malaysia, I couldn’t find any online resource that outlined the entire process for importing our pets to Malaysia or exporting them from the US, so I got a few “wisdom highlights” (otherwise known as white hairs) while figuring out all the necessary steps.
 And then I went through it all again when I rescued this adorable dog (below) from a beach in Penang and exported/flew him to a rescue group in California (where he found a great home – that’s him with his new mom).